alexhaydock/pinewall/README.md

 We need to do this _after_ building or updating the config package above, since the config package is one of the packages that will get included in the lockfile.

+At the moment, this lockfile support relies on the as-yet-unmerged lockfile support I have opened as a PR to upstream apko: chainguard-dev/apko#2101.
+The `nix develop` environment pulls in a pre-built binary from my forked repo to make use of this feature.

 ### Building a new image
 Once the config package has been built, you can build a new image with:
 ```sh